NoU2020/nou2020.github.io/README.md

 Hi!
 My name is
 ## Jaclyn Ho.
-Passionate about people, design, coding, and video games.
+Passionate about people, design, and coding.
 I love learning new technologies and learning about people to better understand the world around me.

 ## About Me
-I am a senior studying engineering with concentration in computing.
+I am a UX Designer with a major in Computer Science and UX.
 I love learning new technologies and learning about people to better understand the world around me.
 I have worked on several coding, user experience and video game projects.
 Some languages I use include:
 - Python
 - MATLAB
 - Arduino